PRACTICE AREA

 - Your company starts pushing early retirement offers.

-- Your performance reviews suddenly take a turn for the worse even though the quality of your work hasn’t changed.
+- Your performance reviews suddenly take a turn for the worse, even though the quality of your work hasn’t changed.

 Under the ADEA, it is also illegal for employers to make hiring decisions based on your age.
-This includes asking about your age during your employment application OR calculating your age based on your experience and education and discriminating against you for it.
+This includes asking about your age during your employment application, or calculating your age based on your experience and education, and discriminating against you for it

 During the hiring process, an employer can only ask about your age if it’s a reasonable question that’s essential to the operation of the business.